OrangutanJS/ojs-inline-components/README.md

 console.log(oInputInstance.init()); // <input type="text" name="exampleName" id="exampleId" />
 ```

-Each component reprents one interactive element from html and has own set of methods.
+Each component represents one interactive element from html and has own set of methods.

 # oInput
 ## .attr() <a name="attr"></a>